nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Displays an error message telling the user that a specified parameter cannot be empty.

 ### Listing all appointments for today <a name="list-appointments"/>

+1. Displays all appointments for the current day in the appointment list.

+    1. Test case: `appt -l` when there are no appointments for the current day (when `appt -f` does not show any appointment for the current day)<br>
+        Expected: No appointments are displayed in the appointment list.

+    2. Test case: `appt -l` when there are appointments for the current day<br>
+        Expected: All of today's appointments are displayed in the appointment list

 ### Saving data  <a name="saving-data"/>